microsoft/griffel/apps/website/docs/react/guides/atomic-css.md

 _Measured in Edge 105 & Surface Go 2 on battery power._

-Cases when elements have 100 classes and more are rare, but you can easily get there with [nested selectors](/react/api/make-styles#nesting-selector) what we recommend to avoid.
+Cases when elements have 100 classes and more are rare, but you can easily reach that threshold with [nested selectors](/react/api/make-styles#nesting-selector), which we recommend avoiding.

 ## Other materials